 Reflecting on Julia Dhar’s talk on productive disagreement, I really appreciated the way she spoke about trying to change ideas, not the people themselves by finding a common ground, but how much of that opinion actually defines a person?

-In this election especially, the no one is allowing themselves to be wrong (though the Liberals have made many mistakes in the last 4 years, it is becoming too painful to hear them openly lie about it) and no one is allowing themselves to be intellectually humble, and are thus more defensive than ever.
+In this election especially, no one is allowing themselves to be wrong or admit past mistakes, despite how that might show growth and change.
+No one is allowing themselves to be intellectually humble, and are thus more defensive than ever.
 Like Dhar said, we are very prone to pre-commiting others to being wrong and that is something I would like to see myself as better than my politicians, going into the provocations task.

 This means going into the provocations task, I am really going to try and have an open mind, and challenge myself to find validity in hoaxers.
 Multiple truths have always been of interested to me, and how power, class and gender lead to some truths being more reliable than others, but what of the furthest end of the spectrum, the truths outside of myth and fiction, but the truths that are so true to others, and not the rest of the population, that it defines them as outsiders.